Can you arrow a longbeard without a blind? Sure you can, but it won’t be easy

 This was the case with my first blind-less tom ever, a bird I tagged on a 40-acre piece of public ground 12 years ago.
 I would’ve set up at least 150 yards away had I been toting a ground blind, since conditions were calm and daylight had nearly arrived by the time he said his first word from the roost.
 But, since I was blind-less, I tiptoed to within 80 yards and set up.
 A few tree yelps and shaking my hat to simulate a hen flying down piqued his curiosity, and he flew down and strutted right to my decoy before taking an arrow through the lungs from 15 yards.

-Shot placement is especially critical for bowhunting turkeys.
+Shot placement is especially critical when bowhunting turkeys.
 Image by Darron McDougal

 Yes You Can!